zanminkian/web-ide/README.md

 > Q: This Docker container is unable to log in to another remote server via SSH.
 What could be the cause, and how can it be resolved?

-The image built by this repository does not support the `rsa` algorithm due to security concerns.
+A: The image built by this repository does not support the `rsa` algorithm due to security concerns.
 Here are two alternatives:
 - Generate your SSH key using the `ed25519` algorithm, with `ssh-keygen -t ed25519`.
 - Add `HostkeyAlgorithms +ssh-rsa\n    PubkeyAcceptedAlgorithms +ssh-rsa\n    PubkeyAcceptedKeyTypes +ssh-rsa` to `~/.ssh/config`.
 For example: `Hostname user@your-ip.com\n    HostkeyAlgorithms +ssh-rsa\n    PubkeyAcceptedAlgorithms +ssh-rsa\n    PubkeyAcceptedKeyTypes +ssh-rsa\n`